-(U.S. Dollars in thousands or as otherwise stated, except share and per share data) 3.
-Summary of significant accounting policies (Continued)
+(U.S. Dollars in thousands or as otherwise stated, except share and per share data)

 During the year ended December 31, 2023, the Company applied a temporary mandatory relief from deferred tax accounting for the impacts of top-up tax and accounts for it as a current tax when it is incurred.
 The mandatory exception applies retrospectively.
 However, because no new legislation to implement the top-up tax was enacted or substantively enacted as at December 31, 2022 in any jurisdiction in which the group operates and no deferred tax was recognized at that date, the retrospective application has no impact on the Group's consolidated financial statements.